Where to stay in Chamonix – The 7 best towns in the valley

 - fewer amenities,

-- not as lively as Chamonix Town
+- not as lively as Chamonix

-Les Tines is one of the best areas to stay in Chamonix Valley for golf players.
+Les Tines is one of the best areas to stay in Chamonix-Mont-Blanc for golf players.
 In fact, it’s more of a summer destination than a winter one.
 The golf course has obviously some stunning views and it crosses the Arve River on multiple occasions, just to make things more interesting.

 Here are 2 of the best accommodations in Les Tines: